My Parents Are Older – Can They Still Have ChondroFiller?

 Frequently Asked Questions

-• Some may — it can help ease symptoms and support the joint in suitable people, though responses vary and it is not a cure.
+• Some may — clinical experience suggests it can help ease symptoms and support the joint in suitable people, though responses vary.
+The key factors are joint condition and overall health, not age in isolation.
+Realistic expectations matter: it is a joint-preserving intervention, not a reversal of arthritis.

 Where to go from here